treeverse/lakeFS/design/ui-testing.md

 * The lakeFS UI is written in React, and using a framework that lives at the same space is more natural and convenient, as opposed to Selenium which is used for multiple types of applications.
 * The development experience working with Puppeteer was much better.
+* Online resources testify that Puppeteer executes faster than Selenium.

 ### Why test against a live server?